Birth of a Nation, The (1915)

 Redeeming Qualities and Moments:

-• An abundance of exciting new cinematic techniques, including cross-cutting, night photography, the “iris shot”, and color tinting
+• An abundance of exciting new cinematic techniques — including cross-cutting, night photography, the “iris shot”, and color tinting

-• Highly realistic Civil War battle scenes
+• Highly realistic Civil War battle recreations

 Must See?